Quick Thought #15 – Do what you can, it’s good for you.Pin

 “More than a quarter of Americans volunteer, for example,” the University of Hong Kong assistant professor explains.
 “A modest effect size can still have a significant impact at a societal level when many people are participating in the behavior.”

-As the research suggests, I don’t want to make the claim that doing good things will bring you never ending happiness and health, but it does have an effect, and maybe more importantly, the more people willing to do small, “good”, things, the greater the overall effect in society at large.
-Maybe, that’s the biggest take away I’ve got.
-Considering what I just wrote about the other day, that the insane amount of outrage over fake and inconsequential stuff, maybe this is the antidote, all of us working to find small gestures and positive work that we can do.
+As the research suggests, I don’t want to claim that doing good things will bring you never-ending happiness and health, but it does have an effect, and maybe more importantly, the more people who are willing to do small, “good” things, the greater the overall effect in society at large.
+Perhaps that’s the biggest takeaway I’ve got.
+Considering what wrote about the other day, regarding the excessive outrage over fake and inconsequential issues, maybe this is the antidote: all of us working to find small gestures and positive actions that we can do.

 What random act of kindness can you make today?
 Who around you needs some help?
-What causes can you make a contribution to?
+What causes can you contribute to?
 What good news can you share with your network?